marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ![Add Migration](add_migration.png)

-To create the database, you must apply the migration by updating the database with the Update-Database statement:
+To create the database, you must apply the migration by executing the Update-Database command:

 ```
 PM> Update-Database -verbose
 ```

-This command creates the MVC.db database file defined in the connection string configured in appsettings.json:
+This command creates the MVC.db database file defined in the connection string included in the appsettings.json configuration file:

 ![Mvc Db](mvc_db.png)